spectrum-health-systems/TingenTransmorger/docs/man/Transmorger-Installing.md

 ## Modifying the configuration file

+> You may want to review the [Transmorger Configuration documentation](TheTransmorgerConfiguration.md) before continuing.

 We are going to make the following changes to the `transmorger.config`:

 - For **standard** users, we are only going to modify the ***MasterDb*** setting.